oxygenna-themes/foxi-astro-theme/README.md

 2. **Ensure Font Packages are Installed**

-   Verify that the necessary font packages are included in your `package.json` file.
+   Verify that the necessary font packages are included in your `package.json` file and also imported in the `src/layouts/Layout.astro` file.

+You can add your own fonts by following [this guide](https://docs.astro.build/en/guides/fonts/#using-fontsource)

 ### Dark/Light Mode

-By default, the site uses **`mode-auto`**, allowing it to switch between light and dark modes based on the user's system settings.
-If a theme switcher is present, users can manually change the mode; otherwise, the theme will automatically follow the system's default setting.
+By default, the site uses an automatic mode switcher, allowing it users to switch between light and dark modes based on the user's system settings or by using the mode switcher in the navigation bar.
+This is achioeved by setting the `mode-auto` class in the `Layout.astro` file.

-If you need to enforce a specific theme, you can set **`mode-light`** or **`mode-dark`**.
+If you need to enforce a specific theme, you can set the class above as **`mode-light`** or **`mode-dark`**.
 When **`mode-light`** is applied, the site will consistently display in light mode, and the switcher will not be functional.
 Similarly, **`mode-dark`** will force the site to dark mode, with the switcher rendered non-functional.
 These settings allow you to maintain a fixed appearance across the site regardless of user preferences or system settings.

 ## License